Posted by Shelly Eweka.

-I was surprised to learn that two-thirds of the country’s student loan debt is held by people over 30.1 But when I thought about it, it kind of made sense: People are staying in school for longer, and the cost of higher education has risen well above inflation for decades now.
+I was surprised to learn that over 60% of the country's student debt is held by people over 30.1 But when I thought about it, it kind of made sense: People are staying in school for longer, and the costs of higher education has risen faster than inflation for decades now.

 - Pay regularly, and as much as you can.

 - Consider consolidating your debt.
-If you do decide to take that route, make sure your consolidation loan is still classified as a student loan.
+If you do decide to go this route, make sure your new loan is still classified as a student loan.
 You can often deduct the interest on them, which you can’t do with personal loans (for example).
-If it looks like you will actually be better off with a consolidation loan that isn’t a student loan, carefully review the math to make absolutely sure you’re correct.
+If it looks like you will actually be better off with a consolidation loan that isn’t a student loan, do the math to make absolutely sure it's in your best interests.
 You may also wish to discuss this strategy with your tax advisor.

 - Don’t transfer your debt to a credit card.
 Once again, the debt will no longer be deductible, and a credit card that entices with a 0% interest rate could easily go up to a 19% interest rate after a year.
 Many of these transfers can be subject to fees, which can be substantial.